 The Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia (IDA) was created as a political subdivision of the Commonwealth of Virginia on June 3, 2003 by action of the Board of Supervisors of the County of Stafford, Virginia and by action of the City Council of the City of Staunton, Virginia.
 The IDA is governed by a seven-member Board of Directors, three appointed by the Board of Supervisors of Stafford County and three appointed by the City Council of the City of Staunton.
+The remaining position is appointed on a rotational basis by the Board of Supervisors of Stafford County and three appointed by the Board of Supervisors of Stafford County and three appointed by the Board of Supervisors of Stafford County and three appointed by the City Council of the City of Staunton.
 The remaining position is appointed on a rotational basis by the Board of Supervisors of Stafford County and then by the City Council of the City of Staunton.
 The primary purpose of the IDA is to assist governmental units throughout the Commonwealth of Virginia in financing their capital and other project needs in accordance with a program established and promoted by the Virginia Association of Counties (VACo) and the Virginia Municipal League (VML).
 The IDA was established for the purpose of issuing notes and bonds for the program.
 The program, operating as VML/VACo Finance, was established in 2003 to provide high quality, cost-effective financing options and other financial services to member organizations.